gsferreira/gsferreira.github.com/src/archive/2018/06/versioning-net-core-applications-using-cake/index.md

 ```

 If you run the `dotnet build` command and go to the bin folder, of the console application or the class library, you can see in the DLL details that now the version is 1.0.1.

+**NOTE: The casing is important if you want to use a Linux machine to run your build.
+Otherwise, the version may be 1.0.0.**

 ## Incrementing the version number.